ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 Contact your account administrator and get assigned with the manager role on the Schematics service in at least one resource group.
 {: tsResolve}

-## IBM Cloud Schematics unable to provision the cluster and fails with an authorization error
+## Why is IBM Cloud Schematics not able to provision the cluster and fails with an authorization error?
 {: #troubleshoot-topic-5}
 {: troubleshoot}
 {: support}